kajlund/hapi-demos/README.md

 Weak area for me as I've always used Hapi to build REST endpoints for SPAs.

+A sample of using [Handlebars](https://handlebarsjs.com/) is found at `src/templating/handlebars/index.js`.

 A sample of using the [hapi-nuxt](https://github.com/nuxt-community/hapi-nuxt) plugin supporting the [Nuxt.js](https://nuxtjs.org/) Vue.js framework is found at `src/templating/nuxt/index.js`.

 ### ToDos